renee-h710/Project_4/README.md

 Maria Hart, Taylor Shaw, Kayla Granados, Renee Holliday, Christy Martell

 ## Real Estate Data Summary
 In the midst of another housing crisis, with prices and rates continuing to skyrocket, it is a topic on many people’s minds.
-Specifically, we will focus on the following areas: housing occupancy, housing size, home value, and mortgage status.
-Our website will look at each of these factors individually for the year 2021.
+Specifically, we will focus on the following areas: home value and highest and lowest median housing price in 2021.
+We additionally predicted housing prices based on certain features and certain areas using supervised machine learning regression models.

 Our website has three interactive links you can choose from: